The views expressed by the host on this program don't doubt me.

 I appreciate your patience, Tom.

-Um I know this is a subject that you do you introduced early on in the show, but I just want to make a comment about the UN report and the livability and uh in a certain place called Iceland.
+I know this is a subject that you introduced early on in the show, but I just want to make a comment about the UN report and the livability in a certain place called Iceland.

-Yeah, Iceland is number one place to live in the world, according to the UN livability index.
+Yeah, Iceland, the number one place to live in the world, according to the UN Livability Index.

-Well, according to those of us who were uh sentenced to be stationed up there for a year, as I was, I found that place number one to be not uh the the bad weather notwithstanding, uh to be one of the most bigoted places I've ever seen in the world.
+Well, according to those of us who were sentenced to be stationed up there for a year, as I was, I found that place number one, the bad weather notwithstanding, to be one of the most bigoted places I've ever seen in the world.

-Uh their attitudes towards us because of the diversity within the services was was pretty shocking.
+Their attitudes towards us because of the diversity within the services was pretty shocking.

 When were you there?